 In 1907, J.W.
 Redgwick brought a load of lumber from Killaly and built The Pioneer Store.
 There was thirty blocks surveyed and staked out, including a lumber yard and hardware store.
 The lots were selling from $60.00 to $400.00.
 The town grew rapidly in the early years, growing from 66 people to 625 people and then over 1,000 people in 1909 with town status.

 The first Council meeting was held January 4, 1909 in the town's newspaper office - The Melville Canadian.
 The old Queen Street Arena was also built that year, although it burned partially in 1949 and totally in 1962.
-A new arena was built at the present location of the Melville Stadium, but it burned down two years after construction and the present Stadium was built.
+A new arena was built at the present location of the Melville Stadium, but it burned down two years after construction.

 The second ice surface, the Merv Moore Sportsplex, was constructed just prior to the 1990 Saskatchewan Winter Games.
 The years between 1910 and 1914 were important to the community with the construction of the community's first power plant, hospital, the Melville Milling Company, Coal Docks and Luther College.
 The Melville Millionaire Hockey Club has been in the history books since 1915, when Goldie Smith brought the coveted Allen Cup to Melville and dubbed the team "Millionaires."